1998 Oak Grove–Birmingham tornado: Oak Grove

 At 7:50 PM CDT, the tornado entered Jefferson County at F0 intensity.
-However within minutes of entering Jefferson County, the tornado would rapidly intensify to F3 strength as the tornado entered the community of Oak Grove.
-The tornado destroyed a mobile home with 4 occupants inside, only one of which would survive.
+However within minutes of entering Jefferson County, the tornado quickly intensified to F3 strength as the tornado entered the community of Oak Grove.
+The tornado destroyed a mobile home with four occupants inside, only one of which survived.
 Oak Grove High School was struck shortly after, where a cheerleader squad consisting of 25 people were practicing in the school's gymnasium when the tornado hit.
-All 25 would dive into the schools lobby for shelter.
-The lobby was the only part of the structure to avoid collapse as the support beams bent from the center over the lobby, shielding it from debris.
-Debris consisting of metal lockers, concrete blocks, bleachers, and other materials littered the gymnasium floor, sometimes up to 3 feet deep.
-All 25 cheerleaders would escape serious injury.
+All 25 sheltered in the school's lobby, which was the only part of the school to avoid collapse as the support beams bent from the center over the lobby, shielding it from debris.
+Debris consisting of metal lockers, concrete blocks, bleachers, and other materials littered the gymnasium floor, sometimes up to 3 ft deep.
+All 25 cheerleaders sustained minor injuries.
 The tornado then destroyed the eastern Concord fire station in Oak Grove as it crossed County Road 23/54.